bcgsc/mavis/docs/source/usermanual.rst

 Running the Pipeline
 .....................

-The pipeline consists of five main scripts.
-The usage menus for any of the scripts can be viewed by running the script without any arguments.
+The pipeline can be run calling the main script (see below) followed the pipeline step.
+The usage menu can be viewed by running the without any arguments, or by giving the -h/--help option

 **Example:**

 .. code-block:: bash

-    python bin/run_mavis.py
+    python bin/mavis_run.py

 Help sub-menus can be found by giving the pipeline step followed by no arguments or the -h options

 .. code-block:: bash

-    python bin/run_mavis.py cluster -h
+    python bin/mavis_run.py cluster -h

+Determining Input Parameters
+,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 There are some parameters that need to be computed from the bam files.
 This can generally be done by running the profile_bam.py script found in the tools directory